malbrain/Btree-source-code/README.md

 threadskv4b.c	Multi-Threaded/Multi-Process based on threadskv3 that manages duplicate keys added to the btree.

 threadskv5.c	Multi-Threaded/Multi-Process based on threadskv4b that supports bi-directional cursors through the btree.
+Also supports raw disk partitions for btrees.

 Compilation is achieved on linux or Windows by: